tarcinapp/entity-persistence-gateway-policies/policies/auth/routes/relations/replaceRelationById/README.md

   - Visitors cannot replace relations.

 Notes:
-- Missing nested metadata in `originalRecord` should be treated as denial — ownership/visibility cannot be established.
+- Missing nested metadata in `originalRecord` should be treated as denial.
+Ownership/visibility cannot be established.
 - The policy enforces field-level visibility checks using the relations forbidden-fields table so callers cannot submit fields they cannot see.

 ## Fields